-The Weather Cup is storming into the Pokemon Go Battle League during the Season of Light, so we’ve put together some of the best teams you can use to make your way to the top.
+The Weather Cup is storming into the Pokemon Go Battle League during the Season of Mythical Wishes, so we’ve put together some of the best teams you can use to make your way to the top.

-This fresh challenge requires players to form a team of only Fire, Ice, Rock, and Water-types, which means many of the Pokemon you’ve spent ages powering up for the Ultra League won’t be eligible here.
+This fresh challenge requires players to form a team of only Fire, Ice, Rock, and Water-types, and they’ll need to be under 1500 CP, which means many of the Pokemon you’ve spent ages powering up for the Ultra League won’t be eligible here.

-If you’re struggling to put together a team, you’ll find some of the best Pokemon to use in the Weather Cup below.
+If you’re struggling to put together a team, you’ll find some of the best Pokemon to use in the Weather Cup: Great League Edition below.

 Best team for the Weather Cup in Pokemon Go

-One of the best teams you can use for the Weather Cup is Cradily, Tapu Fini, and Abomasnow, as these are three of the strongest eligible Pokemon and they should offer coverage against most opponents.
+One of the best teams you can use for the Weather Cup is Cradily, Lanturn, and Abomasnow, as these are three of the strongest eligible Pokemon and they should offer coverage against most opponents.

 Another solid team that you could use is Regirock, Ludicolo, and Swampert.
 As always, it’s impossible to say what the ‘best team’ truly looks like because it depends on the team your opponent uses.

 Having said that, there are a few Pokemon that look like they should serve you well in most scenarios.
 You’ll find more details about them below, including their weaknesses, resistances, and best movesets.

 - Charged Moves: Grass Knot & Stone Edge